If you are the owner of an LLC in Wisconsin, there may come a time when you decide to dissolve the company.

 When an LLC in Wisconsin is administratively dissolved, it means the LLC hasn't met statutory requirements, such as filing annual reports or paying business tax and annual report fees.

-All delinquent annual report fees, annual reports, or any other additional fee that hasn't been paid has to be paid in full before the LLC can officially begin the formal process of dissolution.
+All delinquent annual report fees or any other additional fee that hasn't been paid has to be paid in full before the LLC can officially begin the formal process of dissolution.

 Other reasons why an LLC can get dissolved by the states are if the company is convicted of a felony, ceases to do business in Wisconsin on a judicial basis, or if the LLC hasn't maintained a registered agent or registered office in the state.